AntonioND/ucity/docs/simulation-general.rst

     that the population of a building isn't tile-based, only the top left tile of each building should be added to the total population.

-  - Demand for residential, comercial and industrial zones (displayed in the status bar and plotted in one of the historical graphs).
+  - Demand for residential, commercial and industrial zones (displayed in the status bar and plotted in one of the historical graphs).

-  - Sets flags signaling the availability of certain types of buildings.
+  - Sets flags signalling the availability of certain types of buildings.

 There is also the function ``Simulation_CalculateCityType``, which updates the class of the settlement depending on the total population and the availability